KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ## Intended Learning Outcome

+- Understand data management
 - Define the FAIR principles
-- Explain why the FAIR principles are important
+- Understand the importance of FAIR in research
-- Illustrate how you can help implement the FAIR principles
+- Understand how to implement FAIR principles

 ---